 Employees can make a confidential report using the Whistleblower Form available at www.archlou.org.
 Employees may choose to make a report to his/her pastor, pastoral administrator, principal, or agency director.
-Employees may choose to contact the Chief Financial Officer, Controller, or Chancellor/Chief Administrative Officer.
+Employees may choose to contact the Chief Financial Officer, Controller, Director of Human Resources or Chancellor/Chief Administrative Officer.